PythonNewLearner/RabbitMQ_BS/README.md

 # RabbitMQ_BS
-crawl Chinese news from website and push the data to RabbitMQ,
+Crawling Chinese news from website: https://news.cnblogs.com/ Pushing the data to RabbitMQ, then take the data from RabbitMQ and save it.